BryanxFreecss/Bryan-s_Data_Analyst_SQL_Portfolio/README.md

-#Introduction
+# Introduction

-My name is Bryan I started my career as a data anaylist around a year ago and am thankful everyday to continue to learn and become better.
+Hello!
+My name is Bryan.
+I began my career as a Data Analyst approximately one year ago.
+Every day, I am thankful for the opportunity to learn more and continually improve my skills.

-##Goals
-My goals with this repository is to showcase my skills and create opportunties for new doors to opens.
+## Goals

+The primary purpose of this repository is to showcase my analytics skills.
+I am eager to build a portfolio that not only highlights my abilities but also opens up new opportunities for growth and collaboration.

+Feel free to explore my projects and reach out if you have any questions or potential collaborations in mind!

+Thank you for visiting!

+---
+Bryan